sreekesari-vangeepuram/overthewire/overthewire/bandit/bandit14/work.md

 Bad tun device 'cYUJFw0k0XLShlDzztnTBHiqxU3b3e' bandit14@bandit:~$
 ```
-Oh shit we we should submit password of bandit 14 to port 30000, not coonecting to that port.
+Oh shit we should submit password of bandit 14 to port 30000, not coonecting to that port.
 It is simply submitting us the password of bandit14 with the first two-letters sliced!
 Really a "Bad tun device" LOL...

 Read about SSH protocal at: `https://www.hostinger.in/tutorials/ssh-tutorial-how-does-ssh-work`